deftio/xelp/dev/lang_design.md

 	* No library support required (stdio.h, string.h etc not needed).
 	* Entirely in C (no assembly) for portability.
 C89, C90, C99, ANSI compliant (for dealing w older compilers)
 	* Simple platform asbtraction layer ("HAL") for porting uses 5 function pointers.
 * OSI approved open-source.  feedback welcome!

+# Goals..
-Goal.. less than 1.5KB of MSP430 code (allows running on MSP430F2012 as low end micro)
+* less than 1.5KB of MSP430 code (allows running on MSP430F2012 as low end micro) including parser, and

-## mtcl --> (micro-TCL) language extension of kwyp (separate C-file? or separate repo?)
+## mtcl --> (micro-TCL) language extension of xelp (separate C-file? or separate repo?)
 Provides more language support, requires more code, handling of dynamic variables and functions
  * TCL like language
  * var support  (so needs mini mem allocator)